jasonzh0/kubeman/examples/kafka/README.md

 ## Usage

-### 1. Render and Apply Manifests
+### Render and Apply Manifests

 The Kafka example includes automatic Docker image build steps for the stock price producer and consumer.
-When you run `kubeman render` or `kubeman apply`, the following happens automatically:
+When you run `kubeman render` or `kubeman apply`, build steps execute automatically, then templates are rendered to manifests, and for `apply`, manifests are applied to the cluster.

-1. **Build steps**: The `StockPriceProducer` and `StockPriceConsumer` templates build their Docker images
-2. **Render step**: All templates are rendered to manifests
-3. **Apply step**: Manifests are applied to the cluster (if using `kubeman apply`)

 ```bash
 # From the examples/kafka directory: